What is a small business grant?

 Rebates and grants for energy-efficient equipment upgrades — often through your utility company.

 Tracking down grants from all these different sources — government portals, corporate websites, local BID pages, utility programs — takes hours every week.
 FundBug does it for you.
-We scan hundreds of programs and send you a personalized digest of the ones that actually match your business — every two weeks, straight to your inbox.
+We scan hundreds of programs and send you a personalized digest of the ones that actually match your business — on the 1st and 3rd Tuesday of every month, straight to your inbox.
 No aggregator noise.
 No generic lists.
 Just the programs you qualify for.

 Common grant myths, debunked